amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 10
+Straight forward recursive depth first search algorithm for both parts of today's problem.

+*Valuable feedback:*
+- There is no need for passing pointers to maps, as maps are referenced types.
+- Prefer methods over free functions when logic is tightly coupled to the type.
+- Use *state* or *context* struct variables instead of passing multiple separate arguments to the same function.
+This improves readability.
+- Try to use more domain specific language for readability.

 ### Day 09
 My final solution for part 02 is inspired by [this comment on Reddit](https://www.reddit.com/r/adventofcode/comments/1ha27bo/comment/m15wwre/).
 I was on the right track - parsing the input to memory blocks and comparing their sizes - but I got stuck in the complexity of actually moving them around.
 Because we only care about the final checksum, there is no need to move the memory blocks.
 Setting the index/position they would have had if they were moved is enough.
 We can then use sum of a divergent sequence to compute how each memory block contributes to the final checksum.